 He is a history buff and that crate immediately caught his attention.

 Once again, we were met with cool parent approval.

 He actually stooped down and gave us both huge hugs (which are becoming more rare) and thanked us again and again.

 We even heard a random "This is so cool!" a few hours later coming from his room.

-There is just one more week to pull this all together.
-Hanging pictures, DIY lights, new bedding and a few other odds and ends and we’re good to go!
-What a blessing that we are in the final stretch this far ahead of the game.
+So there is just one more week to pull this all together.
+Hanging pictures, DIY lights, new bedding and a few other odds and ends and we're good to go!
+But what a blessing that we are in the final stretch this far ahead of the game.